hadxp/blender/PacImportExport/README.md

    Copy the entire dir and not just its contents.
 2. Go to the Blender settings and enable the "PAC format and Better Collada Exporter" plugin.
-3. Enjoy full-featured PAC Import and Collada export.
+3. Enjoy full-featured PAC Import/Export and Collada export.

+##Note
-3a.
-The PAC Import can be found at File>Import>PAC Import 3b.
-The PAC Export can be found at File>Export>PAC Export(not working) 3c.
-The better collada export can be found at File>Export>Better Callada (.dae)
+The PAC Import can be found at File>Import>PAC Import The PAC Export can be found at File>Export>PAC Export(not working) The better collada export can be found at File>Export>Better Callada (.dae)

+This tool has been modified for better compatibility with PACtool.

+The PACtool version is 1.4.3

 If you find bugs or want to suggest improvements for the PAC import/export, please contact the userid 290513750027534356 on discord.